paganel/chwm-sa/README.md

 **WARNING**: Use at your own discretion.
 I take no responsibility if anything should happen to your machine while testing or otherwise trying to install this extension.

-I have confirmed this to be working on my machine running MacOS El Capitan (10.11.6) and Sierra (10.12.3) with the below instructions.
+I have confirmed this to be working on my machine running MacOS El Capitan (10.11.6), Sierra (10.12.6) and High Sierra (10.13.0) with the below instructions.

 CHWMInjector.osax is our scripting addition.